robamler/dontprint/README.md

 A copy of the GNU Affero General Public License version 3 is available in the file named "COPYING" in this directory, as well as [online](http://www.gnu.org/licenses/agpl-3.0).

 A small part of Donptrint is implemented as a script that runs on a web server.
 The statements in this section ("License & Copyright") also apply to the server-side part of Dontprint.
-The current version of the server-side source code can be accessed [on Google Drive](https://script.google.com/d/1WVbKmBpq492ElgBVDWQj5mOKAy_pO51Q0HtYYSIYcWMEmBd6UpAJeCpW/edit?usp=sharing) by registered Google users.
-A static copy of the server-side source code that can be accessed anonymously is available in the directory "server".
+The current version of the server-side source code is also available [on Github](https://github.com/robamler/dontprint-server).

 Legal